internet-identity-labs/nfid-docs/content/en/index.md

 ---
 title: Welcome
 position: 0
-description: "The complete guide to NFID: the identity layer for the internet."
+description: "The complete guide to NFID"
-features:
-  - Decentralized, self-sovereign identity provider
-  - No usernames or passwords
-  - Biometric login on any device, platform, or channel
 ---

 <img src="dscvr-login.png" style="width:100%;margin:auto;margin-bottom:50px"></img>

 ## What is NFID?

-NFID is a self-custodial identity provider and key management protocol for consumers that makes it easy for anyone to make and use multi-chain accounts.
+NFID is a self-custodial identity provider and key management protocol that makes it easy for anyone to make and use multi-chain accounts.

 ## What is NFID SDK?